dobriy-zhuk/guarantee_box/Readme.md

 <!-- 2020-06-12 06:00 -->
 ```

+## How to get interantional

+Look [here](https://stackoverflow.com/questions/10280881/django-site-with-2-languages) how to do it in backgroud properly

+This is critical:
+For making a translating [right](https://stackoverflow.com/questions/4370035/django-makemessages-errors-unknown-encoding-utf8)

 `Best regards, Ian`

 *If you have some good info about project please share with us below.*